 What might happen if the market volatility is high?

 During periods of high market volatility, your investments may rapidly gain or lose value.
-Its not uncommon for investors to feel anxious about their investment decisions during this period.
+It’s not uncommon for investors to feel anxious about their investment decisions during this period.
 Some experts suggest avoiding panic selling and holding out until the market calms down.
 As an investor, you should evaluate your personal financial situation to determine if this is the right strategy for you.